roymacdonald/ofxSoundObjects/README.md

 It inherits from ofxSoundObject so it is completely compatible with other ofxSoundObjects.
 It is really simple.
 Just allows volume adjustment per channel but you can extend it to make a really fancy sound mixer, just limited by your computer capabilities (not completely sure but thereticaly it should be true).

+####ofxSoundInput
+You need to use this to connect the sound device input to a soundObject